juancarlospaco/python-course/README.md

    ```
    *Note that you need to replace 'USER' with your GitHub account username.*

-When it finishes the clone of the repo, you will see a new directory on your computer with the same contents that the repo.
+When it finishes the clone of the repo,
+you will see a new directory on your computer with the same contents that the repo.
 The Fork will remain accessible from the GitHub web page of your account via web browser.
 </details><details title="Click aca para lenguage Espanol"><summary><b>ES</b></summary>
-El repo debe tener una copia igual en tu cuenta de GitHub, ahora lo clonaremos para trabajar arreglando los Errores o Bugs!
+Tu repo Fork es una copia igual al original pero en tu cuenta de GitHub,
+ahora lo clonaremos en tu computadora para trabajar arreglando los Errores o Bugs!

 *Nota: Deberas tener conexion a internet para poder clonar el repo.*